The Department of Cryopreservation

 Ovarian Cortical Strips

-- • This procedure is as feasible and safe as comparable operative procedures in children.
+- Preservation can be done for those who have issues like delaying marriage, suffering from hematologic malignancies or breast cancer, who have the risk of ovarian failure.
+This procedure is as feasible and safe as comparable operative procedures in children.

 Procedures Involved in Cryopreservation of Ovarian Tissue

-- • Take a part of the ovary and carry out slow freezing before storing it in liquid nitrogen whilst therapy is undertaken.
+- • A part of the ovary is taken and should get slowly frozen before storing it in liquid nitrogen.

 - • Oocytes (eggs) are stimulated to develop within the ovaries by daily administration of hormone injections.
 Following this, the eggs are removed from the ovaries under ultrasound control.